apache/dolphinscheduler/docs/docs/en/contribute/join/review.md

 <!-- markdown-link-check-disable -->
 Review Pull mean discussing in [Pull Requests][all-PRs] in GitHub and giving suggestions to it.
 DolphinScheduler's Pull Requests reviewing are the same as [GitHub's reviewing changes in pull requests][gh-review-pr].
-You can give your suggestions in Pull Requests
+You can give your suggestions in Pull Reque-->
 * When you think the Pull Request is OK to be merged, you can agree to the Pull Request according to the "Approve" process in [GitHub's reviewing changes in pull requests][gh-review-pr].
 * When you think Pull Request needs to be changed, you can comment it according to the "Comment" process in [GitHub's reviewing changes in pull requests][gh-review-pr].
 And when you think issues that must be fixed before they merged, please follow "Request changes" in [GitHub's reviewing changes in pull requests][gh-review-pr] to ask contributors modify it.

 <!-- markdown-link-check-enable -->

 Labeled Pull Requests is an important part.
 Reasonable classification can save a lot of time for reviewers.
 The good news